 Voting only for how the Program Increment went.

 Voting only for how the teams performed in the Program Increment.

 Once you have selected an option, you will then select the teams that will be allowed to participate.
 When you are selecting the PI + Team or Teams option, you will be displayed with a check box that says “Only allow voting on specific teams”.
 This will enable you to create a separate URL for your selected team(s) that can be shared with the team members that are not a part of Kendis.

 The duration of the session can only be set in minutes along with a date for when you would like to commence the Confidence Vote session.

 With the time, date and teams set, you can now select how the results for the votes shall be handled.

-By default, only the Super Admin or the user with the Admin rights can view the results and the individuals that voted.
+By default, the Super Admin, a user with Admin rights or a user that has the permission to Edit Board can view the results and the individuals that voted.

 But after selecting the option “Enable participants to view the results”, team members who do not have the admin rights can view the results of the session.
 Similarly, if the option “Show who voted for each option” is selected, then users without admin rights can also see which team member voted for what.

 The results for the Confidence Vote can also be sent to the team member’s email that are a part of Kendis or outside of it.

 Before starting your Confidence Vote, you need to save all of your settings.
 Once your settings are saved, you can now commence the Confidence Vote session.